 The general answer is yes, but there are some caveats that you should be aware of.

 The first thing that you should consider is your location.
 While dropshipping itself is legal in all countries, you should take a close look at the local regulations including tax policies and prohibited items.
 A product that’s legal in one country may be illegal to ship to another.
-When in doubt, research the local regulations and understand the implications of international fulfillment.
+When in doubt, research the local regulations and understand the implications of international fulfilment.

 Furthermore, if a supplier sends faulty products that cause harm to your end customer, then you may be liable for compensatory and even punitive damages.
 Seeing as the supplier is beyond the reach of your local jurisdiction, you’ll be the only one held accountable.